Are you experiencing unusual vibrations in your machinery?

 - It is produced by loose stator coils in synchronous motors;

-- High amplitude coils vibrate can pass through frequency;
+- High amplitude coils vibrate and can pass through frequency;

 - Coils pass through a sideband on both sides of the frequency that will be accompanied by a 1X speed frequency.